-Need to learn from incidents and near misses in the health care chainNovember 12th, 2012 in Health /
+Need to learn from incidents and near misses in the health care chainNovember 12, 2012 in Medicine & Health / Health

 Approximately 1,735 patients a year on average die in the Netherlands as a result of mistakes.
 Health care professionals try to learn from these incidents and near misses, but the learning process is often confined within the individual organizations and the individual links in the health care chain.
 But incidents and near misses occur just as much when patients are referred from one link to another.
 Research into communication between the various links on incidents and near misses shows up the weak spots in the learning process within the chain.
 On 9 November 2012 Greet van der Kaap, research lecturer at Windesheim University of Applied Sciences in Zwolle, is to receive her PhD from the University of Twente on 'The Weakest Link, inter-organisational communication about (near) incidents in the health care chain'.